Habiba-atef/CIHEAM-repo-/‘variants/README.md

-Exe3 3.1 Using samtools mpileup estimate the percentage of chr10 with depth > 100.
+# Exercise 3: Using samtools mpileup estimate the percentage of chr10 with depth > 100.

 Code :